-A urine test for Kawasaki diseaseDecember 20th, 2012 in Diseases, Conditions, Syndromes /
+A urine test for Kawasaki diseaseDecember 20, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A set of proteins detected in urine by researchers at Boston Children's Hospital may prove to be the first biomarkers for Kawasaki disease, an uncommon but increasingly prevalent disease which causes inflammation of blood vessels that can lead to enlarged coronary arteries and even heart attacks in some children.
 If validated in more patients with Kawasaki disease, the markers could make the disease easier to diagnose and give doctors an opportunity to start treatment earlier.